baidubce/terraform-provider-baiducloud/website/docs/r/rds_readonly_instance.html.markdown

 * `subnets` - (Required) Subnets of the instance.
 * `volume_capacity` - (Required) Volume capacity(GB) of the instance
 * `vpc_id` - (Required, ForceNew) ID of the specific VPC
+* `auto_renew_time_length` - (Optional, ForceNew) The time length of automatic renewal, empty indicating no automatic renewal.
+It is valid when payment_timing is Prepaid, and the value should be 1-9 when the auto_renew_time_unit is month and 1-3 when the auto_renew_time_unit is year.
+* `auto_renew_time_unit` - (Optional, ForceNew) Time unit of automatic renewal, the value can be month or year.
+The default value is month.
+It is valid only when the payment_timing is Prepaid.
 * `category` - (Optional, ForceNew) Category of the instance.
 Available values are Basic、Standard(Default), only SQLServer 2012sp3 support Basic.
 * `instance_name` - (Optional) Name of the instance.
 Support for uppercase and lowercase letters, numbers, Chinese and special characters, such as "-","_","/",".", the value must start with a letter, length 1-65.
 * `reservation` - (Optional) Reservation of the Rds.